 That truth had long been ingrained in him.
 “My dad always talked about perseverance and the work ethic it takes to pursue your dreams,” he says, “and I’ve never forgotten it.”

 Immediately after Idol, Alexander moved back to Nashville to get serious about his music career, foregoing college.
-“I decided to ride it out, to tour and give it everything I’ve got and see how it goes,” says the now 20-year old, who began recording the new 4-song EP with producer Micah Tawlks (Matthew Perryman Jones, Jake McMullen, MYZICA).
+“I decided to ride it out, to tour and give it everything I’ve got and see how it goes,” says the now 22-year old, who began recording a 4-song EP with producer, Micah Tawlks (Matthew Perryman Jones, Jake McMullen, MYZICA), in the spring of 2015.
 The two made an instant connection—the ‘hopeless perfectionist’ and the indie-innovator—and set out to create something transparent and original.

 “I had never really worked with a producer who understood what I was trying to do,” the singer/songwriter says, “but Micah understood the intention in my songs and the niche we were going for.”